kalmuthu/SONIC/Core file manager.md

 > 2. Periodically export Core files to a remote server
 >3.
 Strip Core files of sensitive information

+### 1.2 Configuration and Management Requirements

+- There are no configuration commands.
+The generic PDDF plugins use the base classes from src/sonic-platform-common for the following components:

+- PSU (sonic_psu)
+- Optic Transceivers (sonic_sfp)
+- EEPROM (sonic_eeprom)
+- LED (sonic_led)
+- Current SONiC platform CLIs shall be supported

+### 1.3 Scalability Requirements
+NA

+### 1.4 Warmboot Requirements
+NA

+## 2 Functional Description

 ## Core Dump Generation

 1. Core files are usually generated when process terminates unexpectedly.
 The conditions are access violations, termination signals (except SIGKILL), etc.,